Yankees–East 153rd Street station

-Yankees–East 153rd Street station is a commuter rail stop on the Metro-North Railroad's Hudson Line, serving Yankee Stadium and the Concourse neighborhood in the Bronx, New York City.
+Yankees–East 153rd Street station is a commuter rail stop on the Metro-North Railroad's Hudson Line, serving Yankee Stadium in the Concourse and Highbridge neighborhoods of the Bronx, New York City.
 It opened on May 23, 2009, and provides daily local service on the Hudson Line.

 The station is used during New York Yankees baseball games and New York City FC soccer matches at Yankee Stadium.
 There is also special service branded "Yankee Clipper" for Yankee games.
 Selected trains on the Harlem and New Haven lines also stop at this station on game days.

 Shuttle trains and Hudson Line trains also transport fans between the stadium and Grand Central Terminal, helping to reduce traffic on the subway lines used to connect to New Jersey Transit and Long Island Rail Road trains at Penn Station.

 History

-The project was promoted for several decades, and was included in the MTA's annual budget since the 1980s.
-Despite being part of the old Yankee Stadium renovation plan during the 1970s, plans for the station did not go ahead until the impetus from new Yankee Stadium.
+The project was promoted for several decades, and was incorporated into the MTA's annual budget in the 1980s.
+Despite being part of the old Yankee Stadium renovation plan during the 1970s, plans for the station did not commence until the impetus from new Yankee Stadium.
 Metro-North's Hudson Line had active track near the site.
 Some connections needed to be altered to provide New Haven Line and Harlem Line service.